Narendra Tomar, Piyush Goel at Amit Shah's home to discuss farmers protest issue

 The protest at the Delhi-Uttar Pradesh border led to the closure of a key route connecting the national capital with the state.

-"The Chilla border on Noida link road is closed for traffic due to farmers'' protests near Gautam Budh Dwar.
+"The Chilla border on Noida link road is closed for traffic due to farmers' protests near Gautam Budh Dwar.
 People are advised to avoid Noida link road for going to Noida and use NH 24 and DND instead," the traffic police tweeted.

 Two more border points connecting the national capital with Gurgaon and Jhajjar-Bahadurgarh were also closed as precautionary measures.

 The traffic police said the borders at Tikri, Jharoda and Jhatikra are closed for all kinds of "traffic movement".
-The Badusarai border is open only for two wheelers.
+The Badusarai border is open only for two-wheelers.

 Available open borders to Haryana are Dhansa, Daurala, Kapashera, Rajokri NH 8, Bijwasan/Bajghera, Palam Vihar and Dundahera, it said.